-- Representing SITTEK, the Russian plant for production of titanium coagulant, in 2 bankruptcy proceedings against the contractors previously engaged in construction of the plant and other court proceedings vs contractors seeking for recovery of the unused sums.
+- Representing one of the leading Russian chemical industry enterprises in 2 bankruptcy proceedings against the contractors previously engaged in construction of the plant and other court proceedings vs contractors seeking for recovery of the unused sums.

 - Representing the interests of major pharmaceutical companies, including Novartis and Bayer Healthcare, in litigation with a Russian company that registered generic drugs and tried to bring them to the Russian market before the expiration of our clients’ patents, as well as in disputes over compulsory license issuance for original drugs.